apoorva24tiwari/Keyrotation/README.md

 2. **CloudWatch **: initiates events on a scheduled basis to rotate keys.
 3. **IAM **: provides user access and secret keys for accessing AWS resources and services from non-AWS systems.
 4. **SNS **: sends notifications whenever keys are changed.
+5. **Service Account to be created for connection to your aws account**

 ![image](https://user-images.githubusercontent.com/84247031/118375297-90b3c600-b5de-11eb-99ed-378d062930df.png)